 - bloody or black stools

-Blood in the vomit will usually be dark and clotted, but occasionally it can be red, which indicates it’s fresh.
-It will look like coffee grounds.
-Blood that appears in the stool will be dark and look like tar.
+Blood in the vomit will usually be dark and clotted and may look like coffee grounds.
+Occasionally it can be red, which indicates it’s fresh.
+Blood that appears in the stool will be dark and look like tar, unless you have a large bleed, in which case it will be red.
 If you have these symptoms, seek immediate emergency care.
-In some cases, blood loss from MWS is substantial and can be life-threatening.
+In some cases, blood loss from MWS can be substantial and life-threatening.

 - Zollinger-Ellison syndrome, which is a rare disorder in which small tumors create excess stomach acids that lead to chronic ulcers

-- chronic erosive gastritis, which is an inflammation of the stomach lining that causes ulcer-like lesions
+- chronic erosive gastritis, which is inflammation of the stomach lining that causes ulcer-like lesions

 - perforation of the esophagus